Your Contract with Us

 (i) personal injury or death directly arising from that party’s negligent acts or omissions;

-(ii) infringement of intellectual property rights; or
+(ii) infringement of intellectual property rights; and

 (iii) fees and Charges payable.